rfielding/iface/README.md

 In this view, the correct message ingest of actors must be _decideable_.
 APIs are treated similar to Communicating Sequential Processes (CSP).
 Each instance of an API has state, and they exchange messages through their input message queue.

+The script is similar in concept to Ragel, except it is explicitly modelling interactions between isolated state machines.
+Without this, sequence diagrams cannot be enforced.

 The basic rule is to never invoke any function until the preconditions for the invoke are met.
 That means that not only are the input types satisfied, but that preconditions take